 Tuition includes food, lodging, and transportation during each week-long session.
 Participants are responsible for arranging their own travel to and from the rendezvous site.

-The Director's Student Scholarship is available, but not limited to, individuals planning a career in the preservation field, who without this funding assistance may not be able to attend the Field School.
+There will be two scholarships offered for the 2016 iteration of the Pacfic Northwest Preservation Field School.
+Deadline for Scholarships is June 1st.
+The Director's Student Scholarships are available, but not limited to, individuals planning a career in the preservation field, who without this funding assistance may not be able to attend the Field School.
 The recipient must be taking the Field School session(s) for academic credit.
 The award covers tuition for one field school week and additional travel expenses.
-The Scholarship application is included in the general application linked above.
+The Scholarship application will be included in the general application when it is made available above.

 - University of Oregon